-Norm Hardy is a Process Engineer at Semicore Equipment Inc., a worldwide supplier of high performance thermal evaporation deposition systems.
-Please allow our helpful support staff answer any questions you have regarding “What is Thermal Evaporation Deposition?” and the best methods and techniques for your specific Vacuum Thermal Evaporation Deposition Equipment needs by contacting us at email@example.com or by calling 925-373-8201.
+Matt Hughes is President of Semicore Equipment Inc., a worldwide supplier of high performance thermal evaporation deposition systems.
+Please allow our helpful support staff answer any questions you have regarding “What is Thermal Evaporation Deposition?” and the best methods and techniques for your specific Vacuum Thermal Evaporation Deposition Equipment needs by contacting us at firstname.lastname@example.org or by calling 925-373-8201.

 Thin Film Coatings are sometimes applied to entire surfaces of substrates, “wall to wall” so to speak, in a continuous unbroken film.
 But many times the final form of whatever particular material is being applied is patterned so that it is coated in certain specific areas and bare in others… Read More